Hezzit-Agency/roundcube/README.md

 // - 'password': The password for that user.
 // - 'db_postgres': The **service name** of your PostgreSQL container in docker-compose.yml.
 // - 'roundcubemail': The name of the database created for Roundcube.
-// Ensure the 'pdo_pgsql' PHP extension is installed in the Dockerfile (it currently is).
 // $config['db_dsnw'] = 'pgsql://user:password@db_postgres/roundcubemail';

 // --- IMAP Configuration ---
-// Connect to the 'mailserver' service within the Docker network.
 // Use 'ssl://' prefix for Implicit TLS (port 993 usually).
 // Use 'tls://' prefix for STARTTLS (port 143 usually).
 // Using Implicit TLS on port 993 (standard and recommended).
-$config['imap_host'] = 'ssl://mailserver:993';
 //$config['imap_host'] = 'ssl://imap.yourdomain.com:993'; //(Another example)
 //$config['smtp_host'] = 'tls://mail.yourdomain.com:143'; //(Another example)
+// Connect to the 'mailserver' service within the Docker network.
+$config['imap_host'] = 'ssl://mailserver:993';
 // Optional: If mailserver requires full email address for login
 // $config['username_domain'] = 'yourdomain.com'; // Replace with your domain

 // --- SMTP Configuration ---
-// Connect to the 'mailserver' service within the Docker network.
 // Use 'ssl://' prefix for Implicit TLS (port 465 usually).
 // Use 'tls://' prefix for STARTTLS (port 587 usually).
 // Using STARTTLS on port 587 (standard submission port).
-$config['smtp_host'] = 'tls://mailserver:587';
 //$config['smtp_host'] = 'tls://smtp.yourdomain.com:587'; //(Another example)
 //$config['smtp_host'] = 'ssl://mail.yourdomain.com:465'; //(Another example)
+// Connect to the 'mailserver' service within the Docker network.
+$config['smtp_host'] = 'tls://mailserver:587';

 // SMTP username (if required) if you use %u as the username Roundcube
 // will use the current username for login